Documentation Index

 }

-Store your agent’s run context in metadata so you can reconstruct state when processing
+Store your agent’s run context in metadata so you can reconstruct state across iterations.

 n8n / Automation Workflow Pattern